ISG-Siegen/assembled/README.md

 # Refactor TODO
-* add n-repeated k-fold with inner validation data
+* evaluate with validation data by default if it is true